30 years and counting…

 You’ll also participate in seminars and lectures by local community members that cover the sociological, political and educational structure of Jamaica and the Third World.

-Before leaving campus, students take part in an intensive orientation class.
+Before leaving campus, students studying abroad in Jamaica take part in an intensive orientation class.
 This is designed to fully prepare them for the culture differences with confidence and ease.

 I have trouble finding words to describe how incredible the Jamaica Service Project was.
 For me, despite the yearlong internship leading up to the trip, it was utterly life changing.
 I felt so embraced by the community of Lucea.
 It truly confirmed my future plans to work in international policy and communication.